The increasing importance of return on education in college choice

 The lost class: Long-term negative consequences from graduating in a recession

-Questions about the return-on-investment (ROI) of a college degree come on the heels of a challenging period for college graduates.
+Questions about the return on education (ROE) of a college degree come on the heels of a challenging period for college graduates.
 As shown below, un- and under-employment of graduates from four-year institutions during the recent recession rose over 100% compared to 2006, affecting 20% of all four-year graduates—or 1.4 million students.

 A new kind of ranking: Career concerns spur new search tools based on measurable outcomes